seblemaguer/flexeval/INSTANCE.md

 ###### next Type

 If type is `string`:
-  Name of one of our stages, except this one, that you want show to our user after this stage.
+  Name of one of your stages, except this one, that you want show to your user after this stage.

 If type is `object`:
   Each property name correspo